Dahlias are beautiful flowers to bring into the home, adding a touch of late summer or autumnal opulence with minimal effort on your part.

-In both cases the arranging was little more than a jumble of colours and shapes reminiscent of a carnival float, but they just worked.
-Dahlias have this quality – they are so alluring in themselves, it’s actually very difficult to go wrong when it comes to arranging them.
+In many cases dahlia arrangements are little more than a jumble of colours and shapes reminiscent of a carnival float, but they almost always just work.
+Dahlias have a great quality – they are so alluring in themselves, it’s actually very difficult to go wrong when it comes to arranging them.

 Here I describe four simple methods for arranging in the home before describing how to grow dahlias or where to buy them.

 Dahlias do have a fairly short vase life of 3-4 days before they start to wilt.
 This can be assured or even prolonged a bit by placing them up to their necks in water in a deep jug or vase for a few hours before you arrange them.
 This is known as conditioning.